reawwad/reawwad.github.io/index.md

 #### www.linkedin.com/in/reham-awwad
 #### SUMMARY
 >   Software Engineer with experience in the full cycle of software development process including requirements
 >   definition, design, implementation and testing.
-Having experience in working with distributed systems and
+Having experience in working with Microsoft Azure cloud computing.
->   monitoring reliability.
 #### EDUCATION
 >  * Bachelor Degree of Computer Science, the American University in Cairo (AUC), Egypt, 1998.
 >  * Teaching Residency Certificate in Education with endorsements in Mathematics, Pacific Lutheran